Sirexer/SRB2-LithiumCore/README.md

 # SRB2-LithiumCore
 The ultimate add-on for SRB2 server hosting.

+Everything is written in pure Lua.
+You only need SRB2 itself to run LithiumCore.

 # Attribution of third-party components

 This project includes code and/or content from the following third-party projects: